Lazula/low-effort-cooking/docs/content/recipes/flour-and-cream-biscuits.md

 2. Add flour and cream to bowl.
 Add any additional powder ingredients before mixing.
 3. Mix into dough.
 If the dough does not come together, add more cream.
 If the dough is very wet, add more flour.
-4. (Optional) Add any additional solid ingredients.
+Add any additional solid ingredients now.
 5. Place baking parchment on a pan.
-Scoop the dough into balls of the desired size.
+Scoop the dough into balls onto the parchment.
 If desired, brush the tops with cream or melted butter.
 6. Bake for 10 minutes.
 7. Add any desired toppings such as honey or jam.